My Canadian Work & Holiday experience – PART 1 – Departure

 Between sea and mountains

-Just like Nice, the possibilities of outings are many and varied on Vancouver.
+Just like Nice, the possibilities of outings are many and varied in Vancouver.
 The panoramas are breathtaking and life is sweet and warm.
 Many visitors arriving in Nice, ignore the beauty of the Mercantour National Park and the proximity of the ski slopes as well as Vancouver.

 In less than 1h30 you can leave the sun for the snow.

 The ski areas are not as big as on Whistler, but you can vary the stations of the Mercantour and the Alpes-Maritimes, to extend your experiences of the azure ski.

 My twin nieces and my nephew in Valberg in 2015, enjoyed with my brother and me, snow abundant and having nothing to envy to the largest areas of the planet.
 The only difference with Whistler is maybe the daily ski pass for less than 35 Euros.
 So do not deprive yourself if you visit the Côte d’Azur in winter.

 However, having to leave Nice for my new Canadian life, I would talk about Nice and its many similarities with Vancouver from time to time, such as nostalgia stings, intervening in my dream come true.
 Here I am on:

 Vancouver, British Columbia, Canada.

 The Canadian visa, Work & Holidays, freshly issued, here I am, treading the footsteps of the Haida and other first nations, the first modern settlers, and adventurers, leaving me charmed by this intriguing place and rich in diverse and relaxing atmospheres.
 This grandiose landscape between sea and mountain helps.

 By discovering local Native art, other similarities to my hometown are obvious to me.
 The colors, red and black used, sometimes depicting the eagle proudly standing on its paws and bulging torso.